Myelodysplastic syndrome: Signs and symptoms

-Patients with MDS have an overall risk of almost 30% for developing acute myelogenous leukemia.
+Patients with MDS have an overall risk of almost 30% for developing AML.

 Anemia dominates the early course.
-Most symptomatic patients complain of the gradual onset of fatigue and weakness, dyspnea, and pallor, but at least half the patients are asymptomatic and their MDS is discovered only incidentally on routine blood counts.
-Fever, weight loss and splenomegaly should point to a myelodysplastic/myeloproliferative neoplasm (MDS/MPN) rather than pure myelodysplastic process.
+Most symptomatic patients complain of the gradual onset of fatigue and weakness, dyspnea, and pallor.
+At least half the patients are asymptomatic, and their MDS is discovered only incidentally on routine blood counts.
+Fever, weight loss, and splenomegaly should point to a myelodysplastic/myeloproliferative neoplasm (MDS/MPN) rather than pure myelodysplastic process.

 Cause

+Myelodysplastic syndrome begins with a change in a single stem cell in the bone marrow; these mutated cells start accumulating, leaving little room for healthy cells.
+Bone marrow is designed to make new cells that develop over time; MDS is the result of a disruption to this process.
+MDS is not usually inherited from parents or grandparents; it is a mutation that occurs over a person’s lifetime.
+Although it may be genetically inherited, it is extremely rare.
+GATA2 deficiency and SAMD9/9L syndromes each account for about 15% of MDS cases in children.

+Causes for MDS are not known, but cancer treatments such as chemotherapy (especially alkylating agents such as melphalan, cyclophosphamide, busulfan, and chlorambucil) and radiotherapy can affect a person’s bone marrow, which can eventually cause MDS.